uds-psl/coq-library-undecidability/README.md

 - Dominik Wehr
 - Maximilian Wuttke

-Parts of the Coq Library of Undecidability Proofs reuse generic code initially developed as a library for the lecture ["Introduction to Computational Logics"](https://courses.ps.uni-saarland.de/icl_16/) at [Saarland University](https://www.uni-saarland.de/nc/en/home.html).
-That reused code was written by a subset of the above contributors, as well as Sigurd Schneider and Jan Christian Menz.
+Parts of the Coq Library of Undecidability Proofs reuse generic code initially developed as a library for the lecture ["Introduction to Computational Logics"](https://courses.ps.uni-saarland.de/icl_16/) at [Saarland University](https://www.uni-saarland.de/nc/en/home.html), which was written by a subset of the above contributors, Sigurd Schneider, and Jan Christian Menz.